 See how similar a business can be to a relationship?
 Well, like any relationship, sometimes needs a bit of work to rekindle the love and excitement from the start.
 Here are 3 ways business owners can jump start love for their business again.

 1. Get outside help

-I’m not suggesting couple’s therapy, but sometimes an outside perspective can help remind why you loved your business or industry at the start and help rekindle some of that passion.
+In a relationship, you might seek couple’s therapy, but sometimes an outside perspective can help remind why you loved your business or industry at the start and help rekindle some of that passion.

 If you started your business out of a desire to do something better, be cheaper, provide the best customer service or just to make a heap of money to retire early on, it may help fire up that passion again by focusing on why you started, taking stock of where you are, and planning where you need to be to achieve what you set out to do.